-dence indicating a source other than the Book Depository Building: Austin L. Miller on the railroad bridge thought the shots came from the Presidential limousine itself.1 Frank E. Reilly, an electrician on the same bridge, heard three shots that seemed to come from the trees "on the north side of Elm Street at the corner up there."2 S.M.
-Holland heard "four shots which sounded as though they came from the trees on the north side of Elm Street where he saw a puff of smoke."
-Thomas J. Murphy said the two shots he heard "came from a spot just west of the Depository."
+The following witnesses reported evidence indicating a source other than the Book

+Depository Building: Austin L. Miller on the railroad bridge thought the shots came from the Presidential limousine itself.[1]
+Frank E. Reilly, an electrician on the same bridge, heard three shots that seemed to come from the trees "on the north side of Elm Street at the corner up there" (W-70).
+S.M.
+Holland heard "four shots which sounded as though they came from the trees on the north side of Elm Street where he saw a puff of smoke" (W-76).
+Thomas J. Murphy said the two shots he heard "came from a spot just west of the Depository" (W-76).
 L.E.
-Bowers Jr. said they came "either from the Depository Building or near the mouth of the Triple Underpass."5
+Bowers, Jr. said they came "either from the Depository Building or near the mouth of the Triple Underpass" (W-76).

-Arlen Specter, Esq., stated that Sen. Ralph W. Yarborough said he smelled gun powder at the assassination site.
+Arlen Specter, Esq., stated that Senator Ralph W. Yarborough said he smelled gunpowder at the assassination site.
 Mr. Specter dismissed this as the function of "an overly active olfactory sense."
-He admitted that a Dallas police officer was reported to have smelled gunpowder 350 to 400 feet from the Depository Building, immediately following the assassination shots.
-Mr. Specter did not comment on this.
-If the smell of gun-powder was detectable at street level immediately after the assassination then this would indicate a source of shots other than the sixth floor of the Book Depository Building.
+He admitted that a Dallas police officer was reported to have smelled gunpowder 350 to 400 feet from the Depository Building immediately following the assassination shots.
+Mr. Specter did not comment on this.[2]
+If the smell of gunpowder was detectable at street level immediately after the assassination, then this would indicate a source of shots other than the sixth floor of the Book Depository Building.

-So, the Commission ignored all of the above in so far as the evidence reveals auditory, visual and olfactory stimuli reception incompatible with the source of shots exclusively from the Book Depository Building.
+So, the Commission ignored all of the above in so far as the evidence reveals auditory, visual, and olfactory stimuli reception incompatible with the source of shots exclusively from the Book Depository Building.
 Needless to say, this aforementioned evidence does not rule out additional shots having been fired from the building in question.
 But it certainly supports the conclusion that one or more shots originated from the tree and fence area north of Elm Street.